GLOBAL MARKETS-Stocks and forex ride out Turkey shock

 By Wayne Cole and Lawrence White

-SYDNEY/LONDON, March 22 (Reuters) - The fallout from Turkey's latest market drama appeared contained on Monday, as stocks recovered from President Tayyip Erdogan's shock replacing of a hawkish central bank governor with a critic of high interest rates.
+SYDNEY/LONDON, March 22 (Reuters) - The fallout from Turkey's latest market drama appeared contained on Monday, as stocks and emerging-market currencies recovered from President Tayyip Erdogan's shock replacing of a hawkish central bank governor with a critic of high interest rates.

-An index of Europe's 600 largest stocks .STOXX hovered either side of flat by 1058 GMT, erasing earlier losses.
-Euro zone government bond yields fell slightly and other emerging- market currencies largely avoided contagion.
+Indexes tracking Europe's 600 largest stocks .STOXX, emerging-market shares .MSCIEF, and emerging-market currencies .MIEM00000CUS all stayed near flat as investors bet contagion would be for now limited.

+Erdogan's third ousting of a central bank governor since 2019 mostly affected domestic assets.

 Turkish sovereign bond yields soared above 18%, hitting a 22-month high.

-Meanwhile, euro zone banks exposed to the country such as Spain's BBVA BBVA.MC, Italy's UniCredit CRDI.MI, France's BNP Paribas BNPP.PA, and Dutch bank ING INGA.AS fell between 1.6% and 5.2%.
+Euro zone banks exposed to the country such as Spain's BBVA BBVA.MC, Italy's UniCredit CRDI.MI, France's BNP Paribas BNPP.PA, and Dutch bank ING INGA.AS fell between 1.6% and 6%.

-The MSCI emerging-market currency index .MIEM00000CUS was down about 0.1%, with such high-yielding currencies as the South African rand ZAR= and the Mexican peso MXN= down about 0.8% and 1.4%, respectively.

 The ripples were more modest elsewhere.
 U.S. stock futures ESc1 were up while yields on 10-year Treasury notes US10YT=RR edged down five basis points to 1.68%, suggesting some investors favoured safe havens.